Asbestos Removal & Disposal

 How do we remove asbestos?

-Although the removal of asbestos may seem like a simple task, the improper handling and discarding of the material can have hazardous repercussions on the environment and those who come into contact with the asbestos.
+Although asbestos removal in Cape Town may seem like a simple task, the improper handling and discarding of the material can have hazardous repercussions on the environment and those who come into contact with the asbestos.

-CTW Group specialises in the safe removal of asbestos for residential and commercial properties.
-Our team has been expertly trained to manage all aspects of the asbestos removal process.
+CTW Group specialises in the safe removal of asbestos in Cape Town for residential and commercial properties.
+Our team of asbestos removal contractors have been expertly trained to manage all aspects of the asbestos removal process.
 Asbestos Removal and Roofing Pty Ltd. an aligned company is a registered asbestos removal company in Cape Town in accordance with the provisions of the Occupational Health and Safety Act, Act 85 of 1993, as amended and the Asbestos Regulations.
 Certificate number 2018OHH/RAC/Cl-103.
 You might be interested in our other services.
 We are renowned painting contractors and we also offer decking in Cape Town.

 Our services include: